thinkocapo/replay/README.md

 ## What's Happening
 <img src="./img/workflow-diagram.jpeg" width="450" height="300">

-Apps w/ sdk's do not have to stay running on a scheduled job to keep creating more errors and events.
-Events are instead saved in a database for replaying in the future.
-This can run on a scheduled job.
-Sentry thinks they're coming from live apps.
+Intercept or "undertake" events on their way to Sentry using the proxy API (Flask) and store them in Sqlite.
+1 app sends loads them from database and sends to SEntry.
+Good for test data automation (cronjob below).
+Apps w/ sdk's do not have to stay running on a scheduled job to keep creating more errors and events

-**GOAL** Test data automation. (crontab) Have 1 app send events for all sdk's rather than 1 app per sdk.
-Prepare these events ahead of time in a database, by intercepting or "undertake them" on their way to Sentry using the proxy API (Flask) in this repo and storing them to sqlite.

 [example payload structure](./img/payload-structure.png) from a sentry sdk event: